 Q: A fellow employee spends a lot of time downloading pornography from the Internet to his work computer.
 Is this sexual harassment?

 A: It depends.
 Is this employee's computer screen visible to anyone who passes?
 Does he draw others' attention to what he has downloaded?
 Does he continue to download pornography after he has been told that others find it offensive?
 If so, this could be sexual harassment — just because the activity is not directed at you does not mean that you cannot be affected.

 Q: The other day, a fellow employee told me a joke that had mild sexual content.
 I wasn't offended by it, and we both found the joke to be funny.
 Today, we both got a memo from our boss saying our conduct was inappropriate and a potential violation of the company's sexual harassment policy.
 Was the joke harassment?

 A: While one joke alone may not be harassment, it could be part of a hostile environment.
 In this situation, you need to remember that the question is not whether you or the employee who told the joke was offended, but whether a "reasonable person" would find it offensive.
 The other point to remember is that someone must have found the joke offensive enough to report it, causing the boss to send the memo.
 This should be a warning that not everyone you work with shares your opinion as to what is or is not offensive.
 Take it as a sign that you need to be more careful with what you say at work.

 Q: A regular customer of my employer makes offensive sexual remarks every time I see him.
 Is this sexual harassment?

 A: It could be sexual harassment.
-You should report the problem and give your employer a chance to fix it (for example, making sure you don't have to deal with this customer).
+You should report the problem and give your employer a chance to fix it (for example, making sure you don't have to deal with this customer or discussing the issue of propriety with the customer).
 It will be considered harassment if your employer knew about it and did nothing to correct the problem.